-Rory has a broad practice, and is instructed in cases involving physical injuries, psychiatric injuries, chronic pain syndromes, and functional/somatoform disorders.
+Rory has a broad practice, and is instructed in cases involving physical injuries, psychiatric injuries, TBI/mTBI, audio-vestibular injuries, chronic pain syndromes, and functional/somatoform disorders.
 He has particular experience in proceedings where fraud or dishonesty is alleged or intimated.
-His cases are typically mid-level Multi Track value and above.

 Rory advises on all aspects of litigation including limitation, liability, and quantum, either at conference or in writing.
 His cases regularly involve the drafting of detailed schedules and counter schedules of loss.
 He delivers seminars on a range of topics to solicitor and insurer clients.

 Rory enjoys a mixed practice, and acts for both claimants and defendants.
 He is instructed by major insurers on a repeat basis and also regularly carries out work for various Local Authorities.
 He is willing to act on a CFA in appropriate cases.

 Representative examples of Rory’s recent work are as follows.